tm-LBenson/reading-notes/401-notes/read-10.md

 Answers:

-<span style="color:#FFFFFF;">1.
-A call is the next task the script will perform.
+1. A call is the next task the script will perform.
 Such as function declaration, variable declaration, function calls.

 2. The call stack is single execution.

-3. Last in - first out; Like in an array with array.push(), array.pop()</span>
+3. Last in - first out; Like in an array with array.push(), array.pop()